draggers21/draggers21.github.io/README.md

         ```
         This is para 1.This is para
         ```
+    2. Separate each different entity with blank spaces.
+A blank space before and a blank space after.
+As a general practice separate two different paragraph, a paragraph and an image or a code with a blank line in between different sections.

-    2. To add an image use the following code syntax-
+    3. **ADDING IMAGES:** To add an image use the following code syntax-
         ```
         add_img:src=<Source of the image>:alt=<Alternate title of the image, this is used for SEO, Mandatory>:caption=<Caption for the image, always add caption, looks good :)>
         ```
         Eg:
-        1. add_img:src=static/images/OverTheWire-WriteUps/Leviathan/leviathan1to2/leviathan1to2_2.webp:alt=SSHing into the server:caption=SSHing into the server.
+        add_img:src=static/images/OverTheWire-WriteUps/Leviathan/leviathan1to2/leviathan1to2_2.webp:alt=SSHing into the server:caption=SSHing into the server.

         **Please note: DO NOT USE ANY QUOTATION MARKS IN 'src' or 'alt' fields, but you are free to use ONLY SINGLE QUOTES in caption fields.**
         Eg:
-        1. add_img:src=static/images/OverTheWire-WriteUps/Leviathan/leviathan1to2/leviathan1to2_2.webp:alt=SSHing into the server:caption=SSHing 'into' the server.
+        add_img:src=static/images/OverTheWire-WriteUps/Leviathan/leviathan1to2/leviathan1to2_2.webp:alt=SSHing into the server:caption=SSHing 'into' the server.

-    3. To add code to your blog.
+    4. **ADDING CODE:** To add code to your blog.
 Use the following syntax -
         ```
         code_start:lang=<Language>:code=/* Can be a multiline code */:code_end
         ```